cody-dot-js/codyaprice.com-legacy/content/blog/0010-cool-ui-tricks-pointer-event-passthrough-on-my-sites-primary-navigation/index.md

 Here's an interactive example to drive this point home.
 Try setting the `top` field to `-4rem`, for example.
 What do you see? 👀
+What happens if you turn off position relative, but still set one of the positional properties, e.g. `top`?

 <Example caption={(
   <>